 Our own children have set up a little enterprise and duck food can be purchased for 50p a bag which will also ensure they aren’t over-fed.
 They can be a little greedy!

-For your own convenience and to add to your outdoor getaway, each lodge and barrel is provided with an en-suite wash hut complete with shower, compost toilet and sink.
+For your own convenience and to add to your outdoor getaway, each barrel pod is provided with an en-suite wash hut complete with shower, compost toilet and sink.
 These are located right next to each accommodation for the exclusive use of your group and will be cleaned at the end of your stay.
 Arran Aromatic hand-wash, hand towels and biodegradable loo roll are provided.

-Please note bath towels are not provided but can be hired for £5 per person.
+Please note bath towels are not provided.

 Due to COVID-19, we are building outdoor kitchens beside the wash huts, meaning you can be sure to maintain social distance and there are no communal glamping areas at this point in time.
 Although simple, they add some rustic charm to your experience.